TheresaLui/SelfHelpContent_v2/articles/microsoft.automation/automation-desiredstateconfiguration-node.md

 * See "Using xDscDiagnostics to Analyze DSC Logs" for information on how to collect logs Support will need to help you with your case
 * You can also [follow the "Using DSC Logs to diagnose script errors" guide](https://docs.microsoft.com/powershell/dsc/troubleshooting/troubleshooting#my-script-wont-run-using-dsc-logs-to-diagnose-script-errors)

+### Import-DscResource: Could not find the module

+* You must upload modules included in your DSC configuration to the automation account.
+See [Adding required DSC resources to Pull Sever](https://docs.microsoft.com/azure/automation/automation-dsc-cd-chocolatey#step-3-adding-required-dsc-resources-to-the-pull-server)

 ### DSC and VMSS

 * To deploy DSC with VMSS, consult the sample template ["VMSS Configuration managed by Azure Automation"](https://azure.microsoft.com/resources/templates/201-vmss-automation-dsc/)